-It’s been an exciting few months celebrating your child’s senior year at high school and watching him/her graduate.
-You’ve committed to making this summer extra special before they head off to college.
+It’s been an exciting few months celebrating your child’s senior year at high school and watching them graduate.

-As you make plans, include conversations about how to handle financial decisions.
-I know, it’s not exciting or what you had in mind.
-But believe me, the conversation is easier now before there is a crisis.
+I know it’s not exciting or what you had in mind.
+But believe me, the conversation is easier now before there’s a crisis.

-Setting their expectation now about money is preventative.
-Your conversation may be better heard if you have several small talks instead of one long drawn out session.
+Your conversation may be better heard if you have several small talks instead of one long, drawn-out session.

-Before engaging in any conversation with your child, make sure you and your spouse are on the same page.
 The last thing you need as you begin to enjoy being an empty nester is your child playing you against your spouse.

-Here are four topics to cover this summer with your soon-to-be college student:
+Here are four topics to cover this summer with your soon-to-be college student.

 1- Financial Aid/Scholarship:

 If paying for your child’s college depends on receiving money from financial aid or a scholarship, then review the terms of the agreement with your child.
-If there are deadlines for submitting information, have your child schedule alerts on their smartphone.
-If you both review this information now, it will help prevent any oversight that may cause penalty fees or revocation.

 2- Plastic (Debit and Credit Cards):

 Encourage them to check this information frequently for fraud.
-Also, discuss how credit card fees are calculated and accumulate when payments are not made on time.

 3- Spending:

 Being away from home and in college is an exciting time.
 It’ll give your child time to learn more about themselves.
-It’s also a time when they begin learning how to manage their finances.
-Help them by developing a spending plan.

-Keep it simple with these seven categories:
+Keep it simple with these eight categories:

-Housing (rent, utilities, supplies)
+Housing (rent, utilities, household supplies)

 Transportation (parking, fuel, maintenance, Uber/Lyft, public transit)